ManuelLerchner/MolSim-WS23-24/sheet05/submission/README.md

 1. **Domain partitioning**
    * Domain partitioning is our first parallelization method.
 It works just like our second method by creating a calculation order for the pairwise forces in `LinkedCellsContainer::initIterationOrders`.
-We then assign threads one of the domains and make sure that they don't intersect, so we can calculate in parallel.
+The Domain Partitioning queue is a `std::vector` of `std::vector`'s of Cells.
+From a [paper](https://www.researchgate.net/profile/Fabio-Gratl/publication/357143093_N_Ways_to_Simulate_Short-Range_Particle_Systems_Automated_Algorithm_Selection_with_the_Node-Level_Library_AutoPas/links/649acc9cc41fb852dd355f24/N-Ways-to-Simulate-Short-Range-Particle-Systems-Automated-Algorithm-Selection-with-the-Node-Level-Library-AutoPas.pdf) we selected the c_18 partitioning.
+Its strength is that it utilizes Newton and only calculates in front of it.
+So we partition the Cells in a queue of 18 sets.
+These sets can be calculated completely in parallel without having to worry about race conditions.
 This works really well and is quicker than the second option.
    * We also had great success in tuning the runtime after setting omp schedule to dynamic.
    * We found the idea and scheme for going through the domains in <TODO>